Optum/dce/docs/howto.md

 ### Account Resets

-To [reset](concepts.md#reset) AWS accounts between leases, DCE uses the [open source `aws-nuke` tool](https://github.com/rebuy-de/aws-nuke).
+To `reset <concepts.html#reset>`_ AWS accounts between leases, DCE uses the [open source aws-nuke tool](https://github.com/rebuy-de/aws-nuke).
 This tool attempts to delete every single resource in th AWS account, and will make several attempts to ensure everything is wiped clean.

 To prevent `aws-nuke` from deleting certain resources, provide a YAML configuration with a list of resource _filters_. (see [`aws-nuke` docs for the YAML filter configuration syntax](https://github.com/rebuy-de/aws-nuke#filtering-resources)).
 By default, DCE filters out resources which are critical to running DCE -- for example, the IAM roles for your account's `adminRoleArn` / `principalRoleArn`.